bhavinisai/snowflake-healthcare-normalization/README.md

 Rochester Institute of Technology
 bm5726@g.rit.edu

-This project was completed as part of the DSCI-644 course: Software Engineering for Data Science, with a focus on healthcare data normalization and visualization using PySpark and Tableau.
+This project was completed as part of the DSCI-644 course: Software Engineering for Data Science at Rochester Institute of Technology, with a focus on healthcare data normalization and visualization using PySpark and Tableau.

 ---